cykard49/Python/README.md

 #the output will be just 6, as it will just print '2 * 3' value
 # solution: add 'print(<value>)' in each line

+#to find methods availability for string object and to know what it does:
+# type object name in a cell, followed by period '.'
+# press tab key
+# scroll through list and select method
+# type '?'
+# run cell
 #############################################################
 ##############################################################